sytpb/aws-best-solution/README.md

 An *authentication token* is a string of characters that you use instead of a password.
 After you generate an authentication token, it's valid for *15 minutes* before it expires.
 If you try to connect using an expired token, the connection request is denied.

+## CI CD  bule-green deployment, canary [kəˈneəri] deployment

+**#1**.A company has a web application hosted in their on-premises infrastructure that they want to migrate to AWS cloud.
+Your manager has instructed you to ensure that there is no downtime while the migration process is on-going.
+In order to achieve this, your team decided to divert 50% of the traffic to the new application in AWS and the other 50% to the application hosted in their on-premises infrastructure.
+Once the migration is over and the application works with no issues, a full diversion to AWS will be implemented.
+The company's VPC is connected to its on-premises network via an AWS Direct Connect connection.

+Which of the following are the possible solutions that you can implement to satisfy the above requirement?
+(TWO CHOICES)

+**- Use an Application Elastic Load balancer with Weighted Target Groups to divert and proportion the traffic between the on-premises and AWS-hosted application.
+Divert 50% of the traffic to the new application in AWS and the other 50% to the application hosted in their on-premises infrastructure.**<br>

+**- Use Route 53 with Weighted routing policy to divert the traffic between the on-premises and AWS-hosted application.
+Divert 50% of the traffic to the new application in AWS and the other 50% to the application hosted in their on-premises infrastructure.**<br>

+*Key word: blue-green deployment, ELB with  Weighted Target Groups, Route53 with Weighted routing policy*